ExeClim/Isca/docs/source/modules/two_stream_gray_rad.rst

 | **Diurnally-and-seasonally averaged insolation**
 | Diurnally-and-seasonally averaged insolation is selected by setting ``do_seasonal = False``.

-For the Frierson, Byrne, and Geen schemes, setting ``do_seasonal = False`` imposes a :math:`P_{2}` (second legendre polynomial) insolation profile, which is designed to approximate the Earth's seasonally averaged insolation distrubution.
+For the Frierson, Byrne, and Geen schemes, setting ``do_seasonal = False`` imposes a :math:`P_{2}` (second legendre polynomial) insolation profile, which is designed to approximate the Earth's seasonally averaged insolation distribution.
 When this option is selected, there is no diurnal cycle (i.e. the forcing is fully time-independent).
-The incomimg solar radiation then takes the following form:
+The incoming solar radiation then takes the following form:

 .. math::
     S &= \frac{S_{0}}{4}[1+\Delta_{S}P_{2}(\theta)+\Delta_{\text{sw}}\sin\theta] \\